SamueITorres/Don-Pollo-Mod/README.md

 1. Download the `.jar` file of the mod.
 2. Place it in the `mods/` folder of your game.
-3. Launch Minecraft with Forge or Fabric (depending on the mod version).
+3. Launch Minecraft with NeoForge